DavidSouther/rupert-grunt/README.md

 [`stassets`](https://github.com/DavidSouther/stassets) is a compiling express middleware.
 When you first start the Node project, stassets scans its `root` directory for your project files (by default, Angular controller, services, directives, templates, styles, etc).
 Whenever those files change, stassets compiles them, storing the generated `index.html`, `vendors.js`, `application.js`, etc files in memory.
 When your browser requests those files, it always has the most up to date version of the development library.
 This approach allows for extremely rapid iteration when developing.

-### ng-stassets
+### rupert

-[`ng-stassets`](https://github.com/DavidSouther/ng-stassets) is an express server configured to use `stassets`.
+[`rupert`](https://github.com/DavidSouther/ng-stassets) is an express server configured to use `stassets`.
 It can also be configured to attach your custom API endpoints, use TLS authentication (including generating a development certificate on the fly), and configure [socket.io](http://socket.io/) for realtime data.

 ### MEAN